 We are very pleased to have an awesome collection a Godly Men to help guide us in fulfilling our mission.

 Pastor Wesley Wallis is our Founder and President.
 God called him to help the orphans and vulnerable children in Nakuru, Kenya, East Africa 8 years ago after visiting Pastor Ismael Wagonga and his orphanage in Nakuru, Kenya.
 He is the Senior Pastor of Walstone Memorial Baptist Church.
 Pastor Wallis has resided in Fayetteville for the past 12 years.
 He is married to Cindy Babb Wallis, and they have four children- Cody, Savanah, Hannah, and Malachi.
 He has gained much work experience and has a wide range of ministry experiences over his career as a minister, which will be a great asset in taking care of children in Kenya.
 Pastor Wallis has worked and ministered at the “Baptist Children’s Home” in Kinston, NC, as a school principal and educator at Ahoskie Christian School, a Divorce Recovery Counselor in Florence, AL, correctional officer at Central Prison and Newport Prison, Evening Chaplain at the Raleigh Rescue Mission, youth pastor in Reidsville, NC and Guin, AL, Senior Pastor at Mt.
 Pleasant in Millcreek, NC and Sea level, NC.
-Rev. Wallis and his family have been diligently working for over 8 years to build an organization that will in time build a church, orphanage, and a school in Kenya.
+Rev. Wallis and his family have been diligently working for over 8 years to build an organization that will in time build a church, boarding school, and a school in Kenya.

 Dr. Joseph Wallis was saved in 1960 and called to preach a year later.
 He attended Columbia Bible College in Columbia, SC, Moody Bible Institute in Chicago, Ill., and Bethany Bible College and Seminary in Dothan Al. Dr. Wallis has 4 earned degrees including 2 doctorates.
 He was married to Nancy Hicks in 1967 and they have 4 children.
 Dr. Wallis has pastored in 7 states.
 He was an Assistant Pastor at 2 churches and has pastored 8 churches, one of which he founded.
 He has been the pastor of Corinth Free Will Baptist Church in Sampson County, North Carolina for the last 17 years.
 He has held over 50 revivals and worked in VBS and summer youth meetings with his children for over 22 years seeing thousands come to Christ.
 He presently teaches at Carolina College Of Biblical Studies in Fayetteville, NC where he has been teaching for over 14 years.